haikalmohdpuat/cinema-booking-system/README.md

 This system utilize MySQL.

-Step to run the system
+Step to run the project

 1. Install Tomcat or any equivalent server
 2. Add mysqlconnector to your project